agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 Most of the featured profiles in the 80k-hours-career-guide have no MBAs

+**Copied from management consulting**

+I feel at many times that I might not be suited for Management Consulting in top firms, as it is for people who have been achieving all their life.
+I thought in the past, that I could never get a 9 in my grades.
+I got many in the second year of my masters.
+I thought in the past that my first job would be a disaster because I knew nothing, I have been getting very good performance evaluations until now.
+These might not look like big achievements, but all I want to say that I don't know my potential yet or atleast I am pretty bad at estimating my potential.

+>Early on you know relatively little about your strengths and
+>options.
+Once you’ve spent a few years learning more, you’ll be able
+>to make better decisions over the coming decades.
+It’s better to do
+>this exploration early, if possible, so you can use the lessons
+>later.

+> "You have been asking what you could do in the great events that are
+> now stirring, and have found that you could do nothing.
+But
+> that is because your suffering has caused you to phrase the
+> question in the wrong way...
+Instead of asking what you
+> could do, you ought to have been asking what needs to be
+> done."  —Steven Brust, The Paths of the Dead

+80k-hours-guide suggests to try to explore careers before going to graduate school.

+>If it doesn’t go well, you can use the “graduate school reset”: do a
+>Masters, MBA, law degree, or PhD, then return to the traditional
+>path.

 #### Can Management Consulting help in DW

 I am not sure... as ram says if you want to go into acad positions,